xialang2012/AlgorithmDataStruct/README.md

 # Algorithms-and-Data-Structures
-It contains some simple implementations of some algorithms and data structures which are listed below.
+It contains some simple implementations of algorithms and data structures which are listed below.

 1.Fast sort